Nuand/bladeRF/hdl/fpga/platforms/common/bladerf/software/README.md

     # Replace <board>, <size>, and <rev> according to the platform you are building.
     $ build_bladerf.sh -b <board> -s <size> -r <rev>
     ```
-  - Load the bladeRF FPGA
+  - Load the FPGA image into the bladeRF device
     ```
     $ bladeRF-cli -l /path/to/hosted.rbf
     ```